Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 After you sign your contract

 Every student is given a 4-day cooling off period, where you can change your mind without penalty.
-If you choose to cancel your Alberta Student Enrolment Contract on or before the 4th business day after you signed it, your college must refund any tuition or other fees you've paid (including your registration fee).
+If you choose to cancel your Alberta Student Enrolment Contract on or before the 4th business day after you signed it, your college must refund any tuition and other fees you have paid (including your registration fee).

 Before your program start date

-Your private career college must refund your registration fee if:
+Your private career college must refund your tuition and other fees you have paid if:

-• You terminate your contract before the 4-day cooling off period
+- you terminate your contract before the end of the 4-day cooling off period

 After your program start date

-You may be entitled to a refund, under Section 17 of the Private Vocational Training Regulation, if your Alberta Student Enrolment Contract is cancelled after your program start date.
-The amount is based on how much of the program you've already completed.
-If you've paid all of the tuition for the program and completed:
+You may be entitled to a refund, under Section 17 of the Private Vocational Training Regulation, if your Alberta Student Enrolment Contract is cancelled by you or the school after your program start date.

-• less than 10% of your program, the college is entitled to 25% of the total cost of tuition
+- less than 10% of your program, the college is entitled to 25% of the cost of tuition

-• more than 10% but less than 50% of your program, the college is entitled to 60% of the total cost of tuition
+- more than 10% but less than 50% of your program, the college is entitled to 60% of the cost of tuition

-• more than 50% of your program, the college is entitled to 100% of the total cost of tuition
+- more than 50% of your program, the college is entitled to 100% of the cost of tuition.

-You and your private career college can enter into a different agreement for your tuition refund, as long as it meets the minimum requirements above.
-If your private career college received a tuition fee in excess of the amount they are entitled to, they must refund the excess amount.
+You and your private career college can enter into a different agreement for tuition refunds, so long as it meets the minimum requirements above.

 Refund eligibility